ksq/learnR/basic-objects/function.md

 ```

 ```
-Error: Unknown type of operation
+Error in calc(1, 2, "what"): Unknown type of operation
 ```

 no conditions are satisfied so that the expression in the last `else` block will be evaluated.
 That is a `stop` call which yields an error message and terminate the function immediately.